Skip to Content

 Development of an interactive soundboard with pitches per board for people to play a melody:

-A tutorial for making a conductive ink sampler
+A tutorial for making a conductive ink sampler84

-Create an arcade button MIDI controller with the Makey Makey
+Create an arcade button MIDI controller with the Makey Makey85

-Augment an existing instrument with a Makey Makey
+Augment an existing instrument with a Makey Makey86

-Tutorials for cardboard instruments with Makey Makey – from Conductive Music
+Tutorials for cardboard instruments with Makey Makey87 – from Conductive Music

 Even more ideas and resources:

-Check out our database of DIY Music Projects for more ideas.
+Check out our database of DIY Music Projects88 for more ideas.